DjCooGie/prep3project/README.md

 # _Delani Studio Website_

-This is a `clone` of *Delani Studio Website*. **Delani Studio** is a business group of proffessional software engineers who design and develop mobile and web softwares for clients and collaborators.
+This is a `clone` of *Delani Studio Website*. **Delani Studio** is a business website of a group of professional software engineers who offer a web, mobile and custom software design & development services, for clients, meeting a client's business need in a complete format.

 ## Author
 **Evans Nyambane**